 Written for the screen by David Zelag Goodman (Straw Dogs 1971, Logans Run 1976, Eyes of Laura Mars 1978)

-Based on the book “The Girl on the Volkswagen Floor” by William Arthur Clark (1971) about the real life murder of young local schoolteacher Barbara Ann Butler in Kettering, Ohio (a suburb of Dayton).
+Based on the book “The Girl on the Volkswagen Floor” by William Arthur Clark (1971) is about the real-life murder of young local schoolteacher Barbara Ann Butler in Kettering, Ohio (a suburb of Dayton).
 The murder was never solved.

-The film co-stars Dorothy Tristan as Janet Tucker (Klute 1971, Scarecrow 1973) Christopher Allport as Richie Tom Keating,terrific character actress of film and television- Elizabeth Wilson (The Graduate ’67, Edith Bunker’s cousin Amelia DeKuyper, Little Murders’71, Prisoner of Second Avenue ’75) as Dr. Ann Willson.
-George Voskovec as Dr. Nicholas Holnar and Richard McKenzie as Sam the coroner, played Archie Bunker’s estranged brother Fred.
-Dianna Hull who portrays the victim Maggie Dawson had also made an appearance on All in the Family as Archie’s cute relation Linda.
+The film co-stars Dorothy Tristan as Janet Tucker (Klute 1971, Scarecrow 1973) Christopher Allport as Richie Tom Keating, a terrific character actress of film and television- Elizabeth Wilson (The Graduate ’67, Edith Bunker’s cousin Amelia DeKuyper, Little Murders’71, Prisoner of Second Avenue ’75) as Dr. Ann Willson.
+George Voskovec as Dr. Nicholas Holnar and Richard McKenzie as Sam the coroner played Archie Bunker’s estranged brother Fred.
+Dianna Hull who portrays the victim Maggie Dawson also made an appearance on All in the Family as Archie’s cute relation Linda.
 The three must have used the same casting agent.